-43. Prohibition on awards to persons whose tax matters are not in order
+Prohibition on awards to persons whose tax matters are not in order

-- (43.1) No award above R15 000 may be made in terms of this Policy to a person whose tax matters have not been declared by the South African Revenue Service to be in order. - (43.2) Before making an award to a person the accounting officer must first check with SARS whether that person's tax matters are in order.
-The use CSD and the implementation of MFMA Circular 90 refers
+44. (1) No award above R15 000 may be made in terms of this Policy to a person whose tax matters have not been declared by the South African Revenue Service to be in order.

-(3) If SARS does not respond within 7 days such person's tax matters may for purposes of subparagraph (1) be presumed to be in order.
+- (2) Before making an award to a person the accounting officer must first check with SARS whether that person's tax matters are in order. - (3) If SARS does not respond within 7 days such person's tax matters may for purposes of subparagraph (1) be presumed to be in order.

-44. Prohibition on awards to persons in the service of the state
+Prohibition on awards to persons in the service of the state